 Things to Do in Downtown Chattanooga

-The Tennessee River hugs downtown Chattanooga.
-You can even catch a view of the Tennessee River from several spots inside of the Aquarium.
-Another icon in Chattanooga is one of the longest pedestrian bridges in the world, Walnut Street Bridge.
-The teal-colored bridge connects Downtown Chattanooga to North Shore and when we say it's one of the longest in the world, we mean it.
+The Tennessee River hugs downtown Chattanooga and beckons you to come to the Riverfront and to one of the longest pedestrian bridges in the world, Chattanooga's Walnut Street Bridge.
+The teal-colored bridge connects Downtown Chattanooga to Northshore and when we say it's one of the longest in the world, we mean it.
 You might want to rent a bike or a mini Segway from Adventure Sports Innovation in Coolidge Park because there is a lot to see in Downtown Chattanooga (just ask a local).